hima700/hima700.github.io/projects/Pokemon.md

 ---
 layout: project
 type: project
-image: img/pokemon.jpg
+image: img/pharmacy.png
-title: "Pokemon"
+title: "E_pharmacy"
-date: 2019
+date: 2024
 published: true
 labels:
-  - Java
+  - Python
-  - UML
+  - Docker
-  - Design Patterns
+  - Django
-summary: "Implementation of a pockemon game in which multiple pokemons are defined and each has its own set of powers with the ability to generate new random pokemons."
+summary: "Implementation of a fully functional electronic pharmacy system with the ability to have multiple customers, each with a separate account and carts."
 ---